SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Introduction

-Our contributions are threefold: \begin{itemize} \item We proposed the Multi-Level Sketch Representation Scheme, which is the first systematic study of effective information in sketch-level, stroke-level, and point-level sketch representations, providing a solid foundation and valuable reference for future research in free-hand sketch representation learning.
+Our contributions are threefold: \begin{itemize} \item We proposed the Multi-Level Sketch Representation Scheme, which is a structured research of effective information in sketch-level, stroke-level, and point-level sketch representations under our framework, providing a solid foundation and valuable reference for future research in free-hand sketch representation learning.

 \item We designed the SDGraph, a deep learning architecture that leverages all the effective information across multi-level sketch representations.
-Moreover, SDGraph is compatible with a wide range of free-hand sketch-related downstream tasks.
+Moreover, SDGraph is compatible with a wide range of freehand sketch-related downstream tasks.

-\item We conducted extensive experiments on classification, retrieval, and generation tasks, which validate both the effectiveness of the Multi-Level Sketch Representation Scheme and the superiority of the proposed SDGraph architecture.
+\item We conducted extensive experiments on classification, retrieval, and generation, which validate both the effectiveness of the Multi-Level Sketch Representation Scheme and the superiority of the proposed SDGraph architecture.

 \end{itemize}